anselmoferreira/bks-copy-move-detection/README.md

 @ARTICLE{7517389,
-author={A. Ferreira and S. C. Felipussi and C. Alfaro and P. Fonseca and J. E. Vargas-Muñoz and J. A. dos Santos and A. Rocha}, journal={IEEE Transactions on Image Processing}, title={Behavior Knowledge Space-Based Fusion for Copy #x2013;Move Forgery Detection}, year={2016}, volume={25}, number={10},
+author={A. Ferreira and S. C. Felipussi and C. Alfaro and P. Fonseca and J. E. Vargas-Muñoz and J. A. dos Santos and A. Rocha}, journal={IEEE Transactions on Image Processing}, title={Behavior Knowledge Space-Based Fusion for Copy-Move Forgery Detection}, year={2016}, volume={25}, number={10},